-Chicago teen to be sentenced in 2014 murder of 14-year-old girl over Facebook feud

-CHICAGO — A Chicago teenager will be sentenced Wednesday for using a gun given to her by an uncle to kill another girl in what started as a Facebook feud over a boy, ending a chapter in a case that came to symbolize how the gun violence that plagues parts of the city passes from one generation to the next.

-The teen, who turns 19 next month, pleaded guilty in January to first-degree murder in the April 2014 killing of Endia Martin, when both were 14 years old, and attempted first-degree murder in the wounding of Lanekia Reynolds, the girl she went to fight that day.
+Teen who killed 14-year-old Endia Martin will be eligible for parole next year

+The defendant hasn’t been named because she was 14-years-old when the shooting occurred and was charged as a juvenile.

+Endia’s mother, Jonie Dukes, sat quietly in the courtroom with her husband throughout the hearing.
+In a statement read by the prosecutor, Dukes told Judge Stuart Katz about the day she walked into her daughter’s hospital room and saw her daughter “not breathing.”
+She wondered: “Where was the smile everybody was used to seeing?
+It wasn’t there.”

-The defendant, who isn’t being named because she was charged as a juvenile, faces a mandatory sentence of at least five years in custody and can’t be held beyond her 21st birthday.
-With the time she has already served, she will be eligible for parole next April.
+The teenage defendant was handed a mandatory sentence of at least five years in custody, and she can’t be held beyond her 21st birthday.
+With the time she has already served, she will be eligible for parole next April and can’t be held beyond July 2020.

+The teen also pleaded guilty to attempted first-degree murder in the wounding of Lanekia Reynolds, the girl she had intended to fight the day she killed Endia.

-The case drew widespread attention for several reasons, perhaps none more so than that the defendant got her firearm from an adult who knew the cost of gun violence as well as anyone.
+The case came to symbolize how the gun violence that plagues parts of Chicago passes from one generation to the next.
+The girl was given the firearm by an adult who knew the cost of gun violence as well as anyone: an uncle who has been in a wheelchair since he was shot in 2010.

 “There is a cycle of violence that just perpetuates itself,” said Eugene Roy, a retired police commander who oversaw the investigation of the shooting.
 “And unfortunately, what happened is not surprising.”

-Her uncle Donnell Flora, who has been paraplegic since he was shot in 2010, testified that when he learned his niece and Reynolds planned to fight, he grabbed a handgun, got onto a bus and made his way to the scene, which was outside of a home in the Back of the Yards neighborhood on the city’s South Side.
+Her uncle Donnell Flora, who is paraplegic, testified that when he learned his niece and Reynolds planned to fight, he grabbed a handgun, got onto a bus and made his way to the scene, which was outside of a home in the Back of the Yards neighborhood on the city’s South Side.

 Flora testified that he brought the gun to protect his niece and gave it to her with instructions to give it to her adult cousin, Vandetta Redwood, which he saw her do.
 But in the chaos of a crowd of a few dozen people that had gathered on the street, the freshman honor student raised the gun and opened fire.
 Reynolds and Martin, who were on the porch of a house, fled inside.
 As they did, one bullet grazed Reynolds’ arm.
 Another found Endia Martin’s back, killing her.